380 33 13 13 13 5 15 5

 • Personalized Medicine: This approach tailors medical treatment to the individual, based on their genetic makeup, lifestyle, and environment.
 Personalized medicine is becoming increasingly common, as advances in technology make it easier to analyze an individual's unique characteristics.

 Professional insights reveal that the demand for holistic health services is growing rapidly.
-People are seeking more natural, personalized, and comprehensive approaches to healthcare.
-They are also becoming more aware of the limitations of conventional medicine and the benefits of integrating different approaches to care.
+So people are seeking more natural, personalized, and comprehensive approaches to healthcare.
+Also, they are also becoming more aware of the limitations of conventional medicine and the benefits of integrating different approaches to care.
 This trend is being driven by a number of factors, including the aging population, the increasing prevalence of chronic diseases, and the growing awareness of the mind-body connection.

 Tips and Expert Advice